Conditions Encephalitis (inflammation of the brain)

-Encephalitis is an inflammation of the brain that is most commonly caused by viruses.
+Encephalitis is an inflammation of the brain.
+It is most commonly caused by viruses.
 It may be mild or severe with long-term effects.
 A precise diagnosis is important for treatment.

 At a glance

-- Encephalitis impairs one or more functions of the brain.
+• Encephalitis can impair one or more functions of the brain.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.